nicholasjng/personal-website/README.md

 This is the code for my personal website built with React and Next.js.
-It is hosted on AWS using a combination of S3 + CloudFront.

-You can create your own next.js website by cloning this repo and get started right there!
+The code is a modified version of the next.js + Tailwind CSS starter blog template by Timothy Lin, which can be found [here](https://github.com/timlrx/tailwind-nextjs-starter-blog).
+Credit has been given for the used parts by adding the project's license as a header to the source files of this repo.

 For versioned deployments using S3, the workflow is as follows: